rvt/SoftRF/STRATUX.md

 This version of SoftRF follow's changes to the origional SoftRF with modification to the following items:

-- Add $PSOFT to indicate to stratux how to handle this device
+- Add $PSOFT to indicate to stratux how to handle this device with it's attached GPS
-- Add miliseconds to GGA and RMC, still need to decide if this is correct or not.
-During initial testing I found the SoftRF device about 300ft flying behind me
+- Baro source for Stratux when hardware is available
-- Baro source for stratux when hardware is available
+- Allow setting aircraft id using $PSRFC

 ## Add modifications to the GPS setup to supper multiGNS, eg more accurate GPS